Baudly-dev/.github/features.md

 - Standard and extended CAN frame IDs (11-bit / 29-bit)
 - Normal and listen-only modes
 - Timestamped frame display with DLC and payload
+- Live frame table with pause/resume, hex-ID filtering, and a frame-rate counter

 ### Telnet · Pro & above
 - Raw TCP connection with full Telnet IAC protocol negotiation